Arthritis and Joint Degeneration

-If you suffer from joint pain due to arthritis or degeneration over time, don’t hesitate to contact the Meier Orthopedic Sports and Regenerative Medicine to learn more about your options for treatment or to schedule a consultation.
-You can reach us at 310.736.2793.
+If you suffer from joint pain due to arthritis or degeneration over time, don’t hesitate to contact the Meier Orthopedic Sports and Regenerative Medicine in Los Angeles to learn more about your options for treatment or to schedule a consultation for orthopedic services and sports medicine.
+You can reach us at (310) 777-7845.

 Osteoarthritis symptoms typically develop slowly and get worse over time.
 Some of the most common osteoarthritis symptoms include:

 - Pain in the joint during or following movement

 - Stiffness in the joint, most often after inactivity

 - Diminished flexibility, preventing the joint from achieving a full range of motion